-Supervision (BCBS) and commonly referred to as Basel III.
-Additional information on the regulatory capital of the Bank and developments facing the Bank are described under the headings "Regulatory capital" and "Regulatory capital developments during the year" on pages 53-55 of the MD&A, respectively, and those sections are incorporated herein by reference.
+Capital adequacy for Canadian banks is regulated by the Office of the Superintendent of Financial Institutions, Canada ("OSFI") and subject to the revised capital adequacy requirements as published by the Basel Committee on Banking Supervision (BCBS) and commonly referred to as Basel III.
+Additional information on the regulatory capital of the Bank and developments facing the Bank are described under the headings "Regulatory capital" and "Regulatory capital developments during the year in response to COVID-19" on pages 61-62 of the MD&A, respectively, and those sections are incorporated herein by reference.